 Automatic instrumentation of iOS applications.
 Before testing your iOS applications with TestComplete, you need to prepare them for this by compiling them in certain way.
 In earlier versions, you could do this on a Mac computer with the Xcode development tool installed.
 TestComplete 10.50 simplifies this process a lot.

 Now you do not need a Mac computer with Xcode.
 You can prepare your application on your test machine.
 TestComplete 10.50 includes a new wizard that helps you pass through the instrumentation steps.
 You can use it when adding your iOS module to the project’s list of tested applications, or any time later.
 You can also use TestComplete programming objects to instrument your iOS application from script code.
-For details, see Instrumenting iOS Applications in TestComplete UI.
+For details, see Instrumenting iOS Applications in TestComplete UI (Legacy).

 Automatic instrumentation works for Objective-C iOS applications created in Xcode and for iOS applications created with Xamarin.
 As for Swift iOS applications, currently, you can instrument them in Xcode only.